scottrenz/node-db3-challenge/queries.md

 on o.shipperid = s.shipperid
 where orderdate < (select orderdate from orders where orderid =10409)

+select * from orders as o
+left join shippers as s
+on o.shipperid = s.shipperid
+where FORMAT(orderdate , 'yyyyMMdd') < '19970109'

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

 select ProductName, Quantity from products as p